CppMicroServices/CppMicroServices/doc/src/getting_started.rst

    :start-after: [publisher-begin]
    :end-before: [publisher-end]

-In addition to the generated bundle initialization code we need to specify a unique bundle name by using the ``US_BUNDLE_NAME`` compile definition as shown above.
+In addition to the generated bundle initialization code, we need to specify a unique bundle name by using the ``US_BUNDLE_NAME`` compile definition as shown above.

-We also need to provide the ``manifest.json`` file which is added as a resource and contains the following JSON data:
+We also need to provide the ``manifest.json`` file, which is added as a resource and contains the following JSON data:

 .. literalinclude:: examples/getting_started/service_time_systemclock/manifest.json
    :language: json

-Because our bundle provides an activator, we also need to state its existance by setting the ``bundle.activator`` key to  ``true``.
+Because our bundle provides an activator, we also need to state its existence by setting the ``bundle.activator`` key to  ``true``.
 The last two elements are purely informational and not used directly.

 Consuming a Service
 -------------------

-Service consumption is very similar to publishing a service, except that consumers need to be prepared to handle a few more error cases.
+The process to consume a service is very similar to the process for publishing a service, except that consumers need to handle some additional error cases.

 Again, we use a bundle activator to execute code on bundle start that retrieves and consumes a *ServiceTime* service:

 .. literalinclude:: examples/getting_started/service_time_consumer/ServiceTimeConsumer.cpp
    :language: cpp
    :end-before: [no-cmake]

-Because the C++ Micro Services is a dynamic environment, a particular service might not be available yet and hence we need to check the validity of some returned objects.
+Because the C++ Micro Services is a dynamic environment, a particular service might not be available yet.
+Therefore, we first need to check the validity of some returned objects.

-Only in the simplest use cases the above code would be sufficient.
-To avoid bundle start ordering problems (e.g. one bundle assuming the existance of a service published by another bundle), a :any:`ServiceTracker <cppmicroservices::ServiceTracker>` should be used instead.
-Such a tracker allows to react on service events and make the bundle more robust.
+The above code would be sufficient only in the simplest use cases.
+To avoid bundle start ordering problems (e.g. one bundle assuming the existence of a service published by another bundle), a :any:`ServiceTracker <cppmicroservices::ServiceTracker>` should be used instead.
+Such a tracker allows bundles to react on service events and in turn be more robust.

-The CMake code for creating a library containing the bundle is very similar to the code for the publishing bundle and not included here.
+The CMake code for creating a library containing the bundle is very similar to the code for the publishing bundle and thus not included here.

 Installing and Starting Bundles
 -------------------------------